-ROUTE 128, the beltway that first encircled Boston more than half a century ago, was the first home to
+ROUTE 128, the beltway that first encircled Boston more than 60 years ago, was the first home to

-what eventually came to be known as high tech.
+what eventually came to be known as "high tech."
 With the strong industrial base in the communities through

-which it passes and close proximity to schools such as MIT and Harvard, Route 128 was more than just the first modern beltway.
-It
+which it passes and close proximity to schools such as MIT and Harvard, Route 128 became synonymous with technology.

 -- Alan R. Earls